 Route Finding in the Mist

-I knew if we continued on the snow finger, then the cliffs would stop us up at the notch.
-So halfway up the snow, we followed a ramp and went east onto a minor ridge.
-I hoped this way would get us to somewhere more promising, and it did!
-Just around the corner, I noticed a short cairn.
-Then I realized we were off the route by one gully to the west.
+If we had continued on the snow ramp, the cliffs would’ve stopped us at the notch.
+So midway through, we went east onto a minor ridge and rounded the corner, where I saw a cairn.
+Then I realized we were off track one gully west.

 See more trip photos here.

-The only thing visible during our 45-minute stay on this summit was the lone radio tower.
-Clouds drifted away a few times, but not long enough to get any views.
-Too bad we couldn’t stick around and wait out the mist.
-But we still needed to get back down to catch the shuttle.
-I was hoping to see Lake Chelan from up here.
-Alas, maybe next time.
+The only thing visible during our 45-minute visit was the lone radio tower.
+Clouds drifted away a few times but not long enough to see much.
+Too bad we couldn’t try and wait out the mists as we needed to catch the shuttle.
+Alas.

 See more trip photos here.

-Once we got below the mist, views to the south began to form.
-Many familiar high points like Tupshin Peak and Devore Peak were going in and out of the clouds.
-For the most part, the glaciated Agnes Creek Valley looked very beautiful.
-I even got a glimpse of Agnes Mountain and Bonanza Peak when clouds moved away briefly.
+South views, including the glaciated Agnes Creek Valley, improved below the mists.
+Many familiar places like Tupshin Peak were in and out of the clouds.
+I even saw Agnes Mountain and Bonanza Peak when clouds moved away briefly.

 See more trip photos here.